Exotic Pet Amnesty Program

 Program Highlights:

-Red-eared sliders are a Conditional species in Florida.
-Adopters will need a free permit to possess this aquatic species as a personal pet.
+Red-eared sliders are a Conditional species in Florida that require a free permit to possess as a personal pet.
+Albino and amelanistic red-eared sliders, may be possessed as pets without a permit.

-Individuals must have adequate indoor tanks or outdoor enclosures that are fully enclosed by a barrier secured at least 6 inches below ground and that will prevent escape of turtles by digging, climbing or crawling through gaps.
-Any red-eared slider eggs must be destroyed on a daily basis.
-Albino and amelanistic red-eared sliders may be possessed as pets without a permit.
+Adopters must have adequate indoor tanks or outdoor enclosures.
+These enclosures must be fully enclosed by a barrier secured at least 6 inches below ground and that will prevent escape of turtles by digging, climbing or crawling through gaps.
+All red-eared slider eggs must be destroyed immediately upon detection.

 Native species kept as pets are outside the scope of this program.
 Owners of native pet wildlife should visit the Captive Wildlife page to find more information on regulations and options for their native animals.
-Report sick or injured wildlife by contacting a local wildlife rehabilitator or calling the FWC's Wildlife Alert Hotline
+Report sick or injured wildlife by contacting a local wildlife rehabilitator or calling the FWC's Wildlife Alert Hotline.

 Domestic pets including dogs, cats, rabbits, guinea pigs and livestock (Ex. pigs and chickens) are not accepted.
 Owners of domestic animals should inquire with local pet shelters or rescues for options on rehoming their pets.